|

 eat virus-infected prey and subsequently disperse OBs, over

-distances of many meters, in their faeces (photo R. Lasa).
+distances of many meters, in their feces (photo R. Lasa).

 |